 To drink, the cat uses his water-absorbent tongue curled into a spoon shape.
 Kitty laps up liquid creating an efficient bio-mechanical process that creates a column of liquid they swallow before gravity sucks it back into the bowl.
 They swallow after every four or five laps.
 Larger cats lap more slowly than smaller cats to adjust for the size/process.

 Cats relish food that is body or room temperature—the same as prey.
-Food cooler than this may be refused, or even vomited when eaten cold, so always allow refrigerated foods to warm before serving.
+They may refuse food cooler than this, or even vomited when eaten cold, so always allow refrigerated foods to warm before serving.
 A few seconds in the microwave often helps, but don’t overheat.

 Do your cats prefer room temp foods or will they gnosh on refrigerated items?
 For a while just due to easy storage, I kept Seren’s dry food in the freezer and she didn’t seem to mind.